NishanBhattarai327/vanilla-chess/docs/technical-documentation.md

    - If player is black, board is flipped and bot makes first move

 ### Player Move Flow
+1. Player can move pieces using two methods:
+   - **Click-based**: Click on a piece, then click on a destination square
+   - **Drag-and-drop**: Drag a piece directly to its destination square

+2. For click-based moves:
-1. User clicks on a piece of their color
+   - User clicks on a piece of their color
-2. Valid moves are highlighted on the board
+   - Valid moves are highlighted on the board
-3. User clicks on a destination square
+   - User clicks on a destination square
+   - ChessBoard sends move to ChessGame

+3. For drag-and-drop moves:
+   - User presses down on a piece of their color
+   - Valid moves are highlighted on the board
+   - User drags the piece (a visual representation follows the cursor/finger)
+   - User releases the piece over a destination square
-4. ChessBoard sends move to ChessGame
+   - ChessBoard sends move to ChessGame

+4. After move validation:
-5. ChessGame validates and executes the move using chess.js
+   - ChessGame validates and executes the move using chess.js
-6. Appropriate sound effect is played based on move type (regular move, capture, check, etc.)
+   - Appropriate sound effect is played based on move type
-7. Board is updated with new position
+   - Board is updated with new position and last move highlight
-8. Timer switches to opponent
+   - Timer switches to opponent
-9. Game checks for end conditions
+   - Game checks for end conditions
-10. Bot calculates and makes its move
+   - Bot calculates and makes its move if applicable

 ### Bot Move Flow
 1. ChessBot.getMove() is called with current game state